codex-protocol/api-docs/source/includes/response-examples.md

 provider                      | [Metadata Provider](#metadata-provider)      | See [Metadata Provider](#metadata-provider) for details.
 nameHash                      | String                                       | The hash of the metadata's plain text name. isIgnored                     | Boolean                                      | This flag indicates that a user has chosen to "ignore" an incoming Codex Record transfer.
-This is useful to hide incoming transfers in a User Interface since there's no blockchain mechanism to explicitly reject a transfer. isPrivate                     | Boolean                                      | This flag indicates that the metadata for this record is private and can only be retrieved by the owner, the `approvedAddress`, and the provenance                    | Array[[Provenance Event](#provenance-event)] | An array of [Provenance Events](#provenance-event). fileHashes                    | Array[String]                                | An array of file hashes that belong to this Codex Record's metadata. providerId                    | String                                       | See unique id of the [Metadata Provider](#metadata-provider). ownerAddress                  | String                                       | The Ethereum address of the client / user that currently owns this Codex Record. descriptionHash               | String                                       | The hash of the metadata's plain text description. approvedAddress               | String                                       | The Ethereum address of the user currently approved to accept the transfer of this Codex Record.
-See [Transferring a Codex Record](#transferring-a-codex-record) for details.
+This is useful to hide incoming transfers in a User Interface since there's no blockchain mechanism to explicitly reject a transfer. isPrivate                     | Boolean                                      | This flag indicates that the metadata for this record is private and can only be retrieved by the owner, the `approvedAddress`, and the addresses listed in `whitelistedAddresses`. provenance                    | Array[[Provenance Event](#provenance-event)] | An array of [Provenance Events](#provenance-event). fileHashes                    | Array[String]                                | An array of file hashes that belong to this Codex Record's metadata. providerId                    | String                                       | See unique id of the [Metadata Provider](#metadata-provider). ownerAddress                  | String                                       | The Ethereum address of the client / user that currently owns this Codex Record. descriptionHash               | String                                       | The hash of the metadata's plain text description. approvedAddress               | String                                       | The Ethereum address of the user currently approved to accept the transfer of this Codex Record.
+See [Transferring a Codex Record](#transferring-codex-records) for details.
 Approved addresses are considered part of the `whitelistedAddresses` array. providerMetadataId            | String                                       | The unique ID of the metadata that belongs to this Codex Record. whitelistedAddresses          | Array[String]                                | An array of Ethereum addresses allowed to view all private metadata for this Codex Record.
 This allows users to give people read-only access to their Codex Records.
 Will be `undefined` if you are not the owner. isHistoricalProvenancePrivate | Boolean                                      | This flag indicates whether or not [historical provenance](#historical-provenance) (i.e. `metadata.files`) should be hidden, regardless of the value of `isPrivate`.